KimboTodd/kimblog/_posts/dropchain.md

 ## The Blueprint: A Game Plan

 Efficiency matters, especially when you're working solo.
 So, I've decided to leverage the React ecosystem to expedite the development process along with Tailwind which has been easy to learn and enjoyable to work with.
 Since this blog itself is built using Next.js, React and tailwind and is already hosted on Vercel, I've got a convenient setup to work within.
-No need to fuss over hosting – I can focus on the core code and learning.
+No need to fuss over hosting or deployments – I can focus on the core code and learning.

 ## React's Place in Game Development